 Though they tend to cost more, the nutrition you get from eggs with brown shells is the same as that provided by eggs with white shells.

 Free-range vs. Cage-free

-Free-range and cage-free refer to the type of housing provided to the chickens who laid the eggs.
-These two terms have specific definitions developed by the United States Department of Agriculture (USDA):
+The terms "free-range" and "cage-free" refer to the type of housing provided to the chickens that laid the eggs.
+Each of these terms has a specific definition developed by the United States Department of Agriculture (USDA):

 - Free-range eggs come from birds that are allowed to roam freely both indoors and outdoors during the egg-laying cycle.
 The chickens must be allowed to live as naturally as possible.

-- Cage-free eggs are produced by hens who also roam freely but these birds typically live in chicken houses.
+- Cage-free eggs are produced by hens that also roam freely, but these birds typically live in chicken houses.
 The houses allow the birds space to move both vertically and horizontally.

-Pasture-raised is another term that you may see on egg cartons.
+"Pasture-raised" is another term you may see on egg cartons.
 This term does not have a legal meaning.
-Producers who advertise pasture-raised eggs say that the chickens who lay these eggs spend most of their time roaming free in the pasture.
+Producers who advertise pasture-raised eggs say the chickens that lay these eggs spend most of their time roaming free in the pasture.
 However, it is not a regulated term.

 Organic vs. Non-organic